-Name and Age as of the May 6, 2010 Meeting Date Position, Principal Occupation, Business Experience and Directorships (1) Units (6) Beneficially Owned as of March 8, 2010 NAMED EXECUTIVE OFFICERS WHO ARE NOT DIRECTORS Stephen E. Sterrett 54 Our Executive Vice President and Chief Financial Officer.
+Name and Age as of the May 19, 2011 Meeting Date Position, Principal Occupation, Business Experience Directorships and Board Qualifications (1) Number of Shares (2)(3)(4) and Units, and Percent of Shares (5) and Units (6) Beneficially Owned as of March 21, 2011 NAMED EXECUTIVE OFFICERS WHO ARE NOT DIRECTO RS Stephen E. Sterrett 55 Our Executive Vice President and Chief Financial Officer.
 Mr. Sterrett joined MSA in 1988 and held various positions with MSA until 1993 when he became our Senior Vice President and Treasurer.
 He was named Chief Financial Officer in 2001.
-Shares: 117,607 Percent of Shares: Units: 0 Percent of Units:- James M. Barkley 58 Our General Counsel and Secretary.
+Shares: 118,408 Percent of Shares: Units: 0 Percent of Units:- James M. Barkley 59 Our General Counsel and Secretary.
 Mr. Barkley joined MSA in 1978 as a staff attorney and was named Assistant General Counsel in 1984.
 He was named General Counsel in 1992 and Secretary in 1993.
-Shares: 119,570 Percent of Shares: Units: 0 Percent of Units:- John Rulli 53 Our Executive Vice President, Chief Administrative Officer and President-Simon Management Group.
+Shares: 123,489 Percent of Shares: Units: 0 Percent of Units:- John Rulli Our Executive Vice President, Chief Administrative Officer and President-Simon Management Group.
 Mr. Rulli joined MSA in 1988.
 He was appointed Executive Vice President-Chief Operating Officer in 2000, Executive Vice President-Chief Operating Officer-Operating Properties in December 2003 and to his current positions in November 2007.
-Shares: 93,173 Percent of Shares: Units: 0 Percent of Units:-
+Shares: 92,203 Percent of Shares: Units: 0 Percent of Units:-

-Position, Principal Occupation, Business Experience and Directorships(1) Number of Shares(2)(3)(4) and Units, and Percent of Shares(5) and Units(6) Beneficially Owned as of March 8, 2010
+Position, Principal Occupation, Business Experience Directorships and Board Qualifications(1) Number of Shares(2)(3)(4) and Units, and Percent of Shares(5) and Units(6) Beneficially Owned as of March 21, 2011